JaKooLit/Hyprland-v2/config/hypr/cheatsheet.md

   Super  Shift  1 ..
 0    *move container to workspace 1 ..
 10*
   Super   Tab             *cycle through workspaces*

+# waybar customizations
+  if you want 12h format instead of 24H format, edit the ~/.config/hypr/waybar/modules look for clock. delete the // and add // or delete the previous one

 # Hyprland configurations
   - *Hyprland* configuration files are in `~/.config/hypr/`